pauldambra/pauldambra.github.io/_posts/2013-03-20-automagical-search-ux.md

 The problem I have is that sometimes the name of the thing *is* the name of a place.
 When you type in that text expecting to search in the context of it being a place I currently have no way of letting you override the context of it being the name of a "thing".

-The question is do I catch just that scenario - as in this first set of mockups...
+The question is do I catch only that scenario - as in this first set of mockups...

 ![Mockup](http://2.bp.blogspot.com/-h1Xm0j1c0wQ/UUlrqBaznwI/AAAAAAAACyQ/TK1bmf7zZUk/s1600/rad+app+search.png)